wp-plugins/emp-song-selector/readme.txt

 1. Allows you to upload your song list from a CSV file so that your customers view for your music library-song list.
 2. Creates a beautiful looking song list with your logo at the top of every page which you can give to customers.
 3. You can select a smaller selection of your song list for the print version to save paper.
-4. Customers can also log into your site and select and create their own playlist, save, create a PDF or print out.
-(Full Version Feature)
+4. Calculates song count and time duration of playlist in real time.
-5. Calculates song count and time duration of playlist in real time.
+5. Customers can also log into your site and select and create their own playlist, save, create a PDF or print out.
+(Pro Version Feature)
 6. Listen to any song in YouTube with one click.
-(Full Version Feature)
+(Pro Version Feature)

 To see it live or purchase the full version visit http://www.eventmasterpro.com/wp-plugins/song-selector.